wp-plugins/participants-database/readme.txt

 If you just want to put in a fixed value, the hidden field will include any string you put into the "default" for the field.

 You can also access some PHP "Superglobals."
-For instance, to get the IP of the user, put this into the default: "SERVER:REMOTE_ADDR" You can access these superglobals: POST, GET, REQUEST, COOKIE, SERVER.
+For instance, to get the IP of the user, put this into the default: "SERVER:REMOTE_ADDR" You can access these superglobals: POST, GET, REQUEST, COOKIE, SERVER, SESSION.
 This means you can get the value of a cookie and put it into the form, saving it when the form is submitted.
 You don't need the '$_' that is used in PHP.
 A good reference for what is possible can be found here: <http://php.net/manual/en/language.variables.superglobals.php>

 For those with some Javascript skills, you can use these fields to store dynamic information about a signup.
 The hidden fields are also present in the form presented by the `[pdb_record]` shortcode.
 These fields are visible and editable in the admin edit page.<a id="images"></a>

-= Image Uploads =
+= Image & File Uploads =

+Files can be uploaded and managed using the "File Upload" field type.
+The allowed filetypes (determined by extension) are defined in the "Allowed File Types" setting.
+This is a global setting for all uploads.
+Image files are uploaded and managed using the "Image Upload" field type.

-Images can now be stored anywhere in the WP install directory, and can be moved without breaking image sources.
-The 'Image Upload Location' setting will always determine the location for the images.
-The images are stored in the database as filenames without any path information.
+Images can be stored anywhere in the WP install directory, and can be moved without breaking image sources.
+The 'File Upload Location' setting will always determine the location for files uploaded using the plugin forms.
+The files are stored in the database as filenames without any path information.

 The plugin has a "default image" that will be shown if no image is present.
 You can create your own, but you shouldn't keep it in the plugin folder.
 Keep it in the uploads directory or in your theme directory.
 Change the "Default Image" setting to point to your image.
 If you don't want anything to show if no image is present, make the "Default Image" setting blank.

-IMPORTANT: Don't store images in the plugin directory, they will be deleted by automatic upgrades.
-The new default location is in "wp-content/uploads/participants-database/" If you have images in the plugin directory, move them to this directory (it's a good choice, but if you know a better one, use it) and then change the plugin setting to point to the new location.<a id="csv"></a>
+IMPORTANT: Don't store your files in the plugin directory, they will be deleted by automatic upgrades.
+The new default location is in "wp-content/uploads/participants-database/" If you have files in the plugin directory, move them to this directory (it's a good choice, but if you know a better one, use it) and then change the plugin setting to point to the new location.

+File uploads can present a security risk to a website, so some precautions should be taken.
+The plugin secures uploads by replacing the filename of the uploaded file with a sanitized filename.
+We are depending on the hosting server to prevent the possibility of executing an uploaded file based on the filename extension.

+<a id="csv" name="csv"></a>

 = Importing CSV Files =